Primary Vehicle Information

 The Continental had begun life exclusively as a two-door car but in 1957 H J Mulliner was sanctioned to build a four-door design on the S1 Continental chassis, this elegant six-light model being known as the ‘Flying Spur’.
 James Young of Bromley responded with its own equally appealing four-light, four-door saloon design, which was later revised in six-light style, continuing on the V8-engined S2 and S3 Continental chassis virtually unaltered apart from changes made to accommodate the latter’s quartet of headlamps.

 Delivered in February 1963, right-hand drive chassis number ‘BC64XA’ is one of only 20 of this model bodied by James Young, which ceased coachbuilding soon after.
 The car was originally registered ‘3FGX’ and was first owned by Sir Bagrit of Portland Place, London W1.
-The accompanying history file contains a list of all subsequent registered keepers (five in total), the last of whom acquired the Bentley in May 2012.

 Please contact us on 01508 530491 and speak to Roger or Marc for further details.